-By ignoring the various long-winded steps of the process such as order allocation, payment fulfilment, delivery confirmation, inventory updates and many more, all you have to do is to focus on the order negotiation with your clients truly.
+By ignoring the various long-winded steps of the process such as order allocation, payment fulfillment, delivery confirmation, inventory updates and many more, all you have to do is to focus on the order negotiation with your clients truly.

 The system undoubtedly has helped increase sales productivity and efficiency, making products quickly come to the hands of B2B customers.